ml-energy/leaderboard-v2/docs/colosseum_top.md

 - As the spectator, you'll decide the fates of two anonymous language models -- our gladiators.
 - Your role is twofold: First, you vote for the model that delivered the best response to your prompt.
 - Next, mighty [Zeus](https://ml.energy/zeus) will reveal which language model consumed more energy.
 Evaluate if its performance justified the energy consumption.
-- Only after you cast both votes will the models' identities be unveiled.
+- Only after you cast votes will the models' identities be unveiled.
-- To initiate a new contest, simply click on “Play again!”.